-Former OL Reign coach Farid Benstiti resigned after allegations of abusive comments, NWSL commissioner ousted
+Former OL Reign coach Farid Benstiti resigned after allegations of abusive comments; NWSL commissioner ousted

 On Thursday, Riley was fired and had his coaching license suspended after The Athletic’s story detailing Riley’s sexual coercion over many years.

-Riley resigned from the Portland Thorns FC in 2015, the club making similar statements to Predmore’s in its news release.
-OL Reign defender Amber Brooks played for Riley in 2014 and shared Friday that he fat shamed her and was verbally abusive but she feared retribution, only speaking out now because Riley has been fired.
+Riley resigned from Portland in 2015, the club making similar statements to Predmore’s in its news release.
+OL Reign defender Amber Brooks played for Riley in 2014 and shared Friday that he fat shamed her and was verbally abusive but she feared repercussions, only speaking out now because Riley has been fired.

 “I was told my weight is why I wouldn’t be playing in the near future,” said Brooks, who is a player representative for the Reign.
 “Who knows who steps into the commissioner role going forward to enact positive change?
 That’s always a little worrisome when there’s no one at the table right now in that position in the meantime.
 But it wasn’t just Paul (Riley) that has to go.
 There’s higher ups, there’s more powerful people than him that are in the wrong and that probably need to go.”